Curvature Varifolds with Orthogonal Boundary: Preliminaries

-\begin{remark} {\em A notion of orthogonality at the boundary can be defined also for varifolds $V$ which only have mean curvature in $L^1(\mu_V)$.
+\end{definition} The class of varifolds $V$ satisfying the definition (for some $\Gamma$) is denoted by ${\bf CV}^m_\perp(\Omega)$. \begin{remark} {\em A notion of orthogonality at the boundary can be defined also for varifolds $V$ which only have mean curvature in $L^1(\mu_V)$.
 For a given Radon measure $\sigma$ on $S$, one says that $V$ is orthogonal along $\sigma$ if for all $\phi \in C^1_c(\R^n,\R^n)$

 Definition \ref{defadmissible} implies this property for $H_V$ is as in (\ref{eqmeancurvatureinduced}) and $\sigma = \sigma_{\Gamma}$, the weight measure of $\Gamma$.
 To employ test functions depending on $P$, Definition \ref{defadmissible} will be needed.} \end{remark}